 - For the Changed Pricing delivery mode, you send a Transaction message

 For more information, see Choosing a Delivery Mode.

-Regardless of your delivery mode, Google might also send you requests known as Live Queries.
+Regardless of your delivery mode, Google might also send you requests known as Live Pricing Queries.
 These Query messages seek prices in response to a current search.
 If you respond within the specified timeframe (usually a few hundred milliseconds), then your ad can appear in the auction.
-For more information, see Live Queries.
+Your results can also better match the customer, including their country and device type, and the number of guests they specified.
+For more information, see Live Pricing Queries.

 You can include any combination of data updates in a single Transaction message, but there is a 100MB limit on the size of each message.
-Set the time-out appropriately if you are transferring large amounts of data.
+Typically, all Pull and Hint Requests have a response time limit of 100 seconds.
+The timeout is a configurable field adjustable by Google as requested.
 Google recommends that you set the time-out to 10 minutes for very large messages.

 To greatly reduce message size and potentially avoid issues with message

 sizes and time-outs, use Transaction messages